LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 I run the entire server on a single Raspberry Pi.

 ## Data Durability
-(whats a good word for this?
-"Reliability of data" or "Availablity" or "fault tolerance" or something?)

 I wanted my data to be safe from failures.
 After all, I'm running the server off of an SD Card that could be corrupted at any point.